 Cons

-The big draw here is just the performance similarity between the Allez DSW Elite and Specialized's higher-end models, like the Tarmac.
-The downside (a trend you might notice in this list) is the wheelset, which is fine but would is definitely one of the things we'd upgrade first.
+The big draw here is just the performance similarity between the Allez DSW Elite and Specialized’s higher-end models, like the Tarmac.
+The downside (a trend you might notice in this list) is the wheelset, which is fine but it’s one of the first things we’d upgrade first.

 Expert Opinions